Pesto White Bean Soup

 The real trick to this tasty soup is using prepared pesto.
 Of course, you can make these things from scratch if you like, but I prefer to use store-bought to keep things simple!
 My favorite store-bought pesto is Buitoni’s Pesto, which has a great flavor that tastes homemade.
 America’s Test Kitchen recommended it and I’m glad I tried it!
 Of course, you can make your own pesto if you like.

 If you’re looking for a good vegan pesto, I really like Gotham Green’s pesto.
 Trader Joe’s also makes a great vegan pesto, sold in their refrigerated section.
 In general, I’ve had better luck with the flavors of refrigerated pesto rather than jarred pesto.
+If you have leftover pesto, try this pesto rice for a flavorful side dish!

 How to Make Pesto White Bean Soup